Clicky

 Chi Omega is considered an “intergenerational women’s organization” and is committed to its founding purposes: personal integrity, friendship, service to others, intellectual pursuits and academic achievement, campus life and community involvement, and career and personal development.

-Some of the most notable alumni include Lucy Liu (actress; Charlie’s Angels, Kill Bill), Angela Kinsey (actress; the office), Harper Lee (author of To Kill a Mockingbird), and Susan J. Helms (NASA astronaut, the first woman to live on the International Space Station).
+Some of the most notable alumni include Lucy Liu (actress; Charlie’s Angels, Kill Bill), Angela Kinsey (actress; The Office), Harper Lee (author of To Kill a Mockingbird), and Susan J. Helms (NASA astronaut, the first woman to live on the International Space Station).

 Delta Sigma Theta